Emir Can İğrek

 Emir Can İğrek (born 2 April 1993, Çerkezköy) is a Turkish singer and songwriter.
 He started making music by setting up small stage groups in the city where he was born.
 In 2019, he had his breakthrough with the song "Nalan".
 At the 2020 PowerTürk Music Awards, he was awarded as the "Most Powerful Newcomer of the Year".
 He has also composed songs for artists such as Funda Arar and Ferhat Göçer.

 As of 2020, he is studying at Yıldız Technical University.

+On 9 April 2026, İğrek was arrested in Istanbul during a drug investigation involving public figures.
+He was subsequently released but placed under judicial control with a travel ban.